luizchagasjardim/bevy-starter-project/README.md

 If this is the first time uploading to the html channel, you need to go to the game page on itch.io and click on _Edit game_, then set it to playable in the browser.

+# TODO

+* Go through the code and fix everything marked with a TODO
+* Fix compilation targeting desktop